Teaching British Values

 to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.

 At Woodlands Primary Academy these values are reinforced regularly in the following ways:

 Each year the children in all classes decide upon their class rules, a mission statement and class target.
 All children have an annual questionnaire where they are able to put forward their views about the school.

-We have a pupil council which meets regularly with the Head or Deputy to discuss issues raised in class.
-Every child on the pupil council is voted in by their classmates following an election process.
+We have a pupil council which meets regularly with the Head of School or Assistant Head to discuss issues raised in class.
+Children on the pupil council are voted in by their classmates following an election process.
 The council carries out its own surveys and knows that its opinion counts as it is involved in decision making and able to effect change within the school.
-Councillors visit the local council chambers, meet the Mayor and are visited by the local MP.
+Councillors will visit the local council chambers and meet local officials and decision makers such as the Mayor.

 The Rule of Law